microsoft/BuildTourHack/stories/2/211_Centennial.md

 #### Step 3: Add the Microsoft.Knowzy.WPF binaries to the UWP Project

-To convert the Microsoft.Knowzy.WPF app to a Desktop Bridge UWP app, you will need to add the binaries created by the Microsoft.Knowzy.WPF app to the Microsoft.Knowzy.UWP app.
+To convert the Microsoft.Knowzy.WPF app to a Desktop Bridge UWP app, you will need to add all the Win32 binaries created by the Microsoft.Knowzy.WPF app to the Microsoft.Knowzy.UWP app.
+You will copy them to a folder called **desktop** (this exact name is not required; you can use any name you like), and then package them with the UWP app.

-We are going to use the Microsoft.Knowzy.UWP project to create the AppX package that will eventually be submitted to the Windows Store.
-In later tasks, we will also use the Microsoft.Knowzy.UWP project to add UWP features to our converted Microsoft.Knowzy.WPF app.

-All the Win32 binaries created by the Win32 Microsoft.Knowzy.WPF project need to be copied to your UWP project to a folder called **desktop** (this exact name is not required; you can use any name you like).

-You can automate the Microsoft.Knowzy.WPF project to copy these files after each build, improving the development workflow.
+We will automate the Microsoft.Knowzy.WPF project to copy these files after each build, improving the development workflow.
 We are going to edit the project file Microsoft.Knowzy.WPF.csproj to include an AfterBuild target that will copy all the Win32 output files to the **desktop** folder in the Microsoft.Knowzy.UWP project as follows:

     <Target Name="AfterBuild">